tna76874/hdhweg-homeschooling-stack/README.md

 As default, cryptpad, jitsi and the whiteboard gets started by the playbook.
 Also a watchtower instance keeps these docker-images up-to-date.
 Every night the whiteboard-docker gets restarted via cron.

 If you want, you can start rocketchat, and mumble by entering the directorys in  `/srv/`.

+### To-Do

+* adding a simple mailserver to the stack
+* restructure the mumble setup
+* implementing some other roles from the ZSL/LFB playbook
+* ...

 ### Questions